korlibs-archive/kds/README.md

 # ![Kds](docs/kds-nomargin-256.png)

-Klock is a Date Structure library for Multiplatform Kotlin 1.3.
+Klock is a Data Structure library for Multiplatform Kotlin 1.3.
 It includes a set of optimized data structures written in Kotlin Common so they are available in JVM, JS and future multiplatform targets.
 Those structures are designed to be allocation-efficient and fast, so Kds include specialized versions for primitives like `Int` or `Double`.